ErpNetDocs/tech/advanced/jobs/index.md

 # Jobs

-Jobs is a system in @@name, which automatically runs processes.
+*Jobs* is a system in @@name, which automatically runs processes.
 The types of processes, which are run include document state changing, executing scheduled events, or similar.
 The jobs are run in non-busy hours without requiring any user interaction.

-## How to create and configure a Job
+## How to create and configure a job

-In most cases, in order to create a job, you have to simply create a new record with the desired Job Type in the Job navigator.
+In most cases, in order to create a job, you have to simply create a new record with the desired job type in the *Job* navigator.

 Most parameters of the jobs have a default value and can operate without additional adjustments.
-An example is the [J30903 Document Print Images - Delete Old Document Print Images](xref:jobs-J30903) jobs, which has only one parameter - "Print Images Retention Months" field Enterprise Company's definition, which has a default value of "60 months".
+An example is the [J30903 Document Print Images - Delete Old Document Print Images](xref:jobs-J30903) jobs, which has only one parameter - *Print Images Retention Months* field Enterprise Company's definition, which has a default value of "60 months".

 However, there are jobs that are jobs that are performing more complicated processes and is not logical to be executed for all records in the database.
 They require configuring additional settings.
 Such an example is **Document state change job**.